Chris Harrison Reveals Mike Johnson Is Being Considered For ‘The Bachelor’

 After lots of drama and ups and downs, Hannah Brown’s season of The Bachelorette has reached its end.
 After splitting with Tyler Cameron, Brown eventually gave her final rose to Jed Wyatt and accepted a proposal from him.
 Shortly after they became engaged, Brown was informed that Wyatt had a girlfriend waiting at home throughout the entire season.
-Brown’s trust for Wyatt destroyed, she broke of the engagement.
+Brown’s trust for Wyatt destroyed, she broke off the engagement.
 During the finale episode which aired last week, Brown alluded to being open to start things up again with Cameron.
 She might still get her happily ending after all.
 Now, it’s time to decide which of the men from her season will get the coveted starring role of the next season of The Bachelor, according to Bustle.

 Of all the men on Brown’s season, Cameron was likely the absolute fan favorite.
 He had his own fan pages and quickly amassed over one million followers on Instagram.
 He would certainly be a popular choice as the next bachelor.
 However, given the fact that he and Brown are reportedly still trying to work things out with their relationship, this seems unlikely.
 Another popular choice would be Mike Johnson, another popular contestant from Brown’s season.